Women in Taoism: Celibate and monastic life

 Female Taoists who chose to become nuns typically lived in temples known as guan (觀) that began in the 5th to 6th centuries.
 Celibacy was associated with early Taoist schools.
 The reformer Kou Qianzhi (365–448), who probably influenced by the Buddhist model, established celibacy among the Northern Celestial Masters.
 Similarly, the Shangqing School emphasized that chastity was necessary for an adept to visualize deities.
 Although the Shangqing founder Tao Hongjing (456–536) was celibate, the Maoshan institutions that he directed provided housing for adepts of both sexes and their children.

 Taoism has a long history of polemics over sexual abstinence.
 Some, such as Song Wenming (宋文明) of the early 6th century strongly recommended that all Taoists be celibate; others preferred family life, such as Li Bo (季播) who presented a memorial to the emperor in the early 7th century recommending that he not prohibit Taoist clergy from marrying.

 As mentioned above, Taoist temples during the Tang period segregated women's and men's institutions.
 Promiscuity was prevalent in some Tang monasteries, for example, the Xianyi guan (咸宜觀, Abbey of Universal Benefit) in Chang'an.
 It was named after Princess Xianyi, the twenty-second daughter of Emperor Xuanzong, who became a Taoist nun and entered the abbey in 762.
 Many widows from wealthy families became Xianyi nuns, and continued living in luxury, aided by their servants.
-The nuns mingled with women from many social classes, such as the celebrated courtesan and poet Yu Xuanji (c.
+The nuns mingled with women from many social classes, such as the celebrated female poet Yu Xuanji (c.
 844–869), who was born into a poor family and married a Tang official as his second wife.
 After denunciation by his first wife, she joined the abbey, took the poet Wen Tingyun (812–870) as her lover, and became renowned as a leader in Tang poetry.

 Sex segregation in Taoist institutions became stricter under the Song.
 In 927, Emperor Taizu issued the following edict: "There are decadent tendencies in the temples, including wearing rough fabric and cohabitation with women and children.
 This is prohibited for all Taoist clergy.
 Those with family must live outside of the temple compound.
 From now on it shall be illegal to install someone as a Taoist clergy without proper official authority."

 When the Quanzhen School spread throughout north China, they established many nunneries or guan especially for women, and supported those who had lost family support.
 Monastic life in Quanzhen temples for both sexes was strictly regulated, and the daily schedule included periods for chanting scriptures, community work, and individual practices, including inner alchemical exercises.